MarkZither/mywyamblog/input/posts/2020-09-14-experimenting-with-yarp-a-reverse-proxy.md

   }
 ```

-This would be the equivalent of the NGINX virtual server
+This would be similar to this NGINX virtual server configuration.

 ``` nginx
 server {